 Note: If you transfer your DB pension out of the OMERS Plan, you must withdraw your entire AVC account balance.

 Yes, you can use funds in your AVC account to buy back service in the OMERS Plan anytime during the year.
 There are no window restrictions in this case.

 No, only RRSPs registered in your name (the OMERS member) can be transferred to an AVC account, even if you contributed to the RRSP in question.

-Visit myOMERS and click Start or Modify Contributions and you will see the payroll deduction option in Step 2 if your employer has elected to offer the AVC payroll deduction option or you can contact OMERS Member Services or your HR or payroll department.
+Visit myOMERS and click Start or Modify Contributions and you will see the payroll deduction option in Step 2 if your employer has elected to offer the AVC payroll deduction option or you can contact OMERS Member Experience or your HR or payroll department.